Canceling Private Mortgage Insurance

 Although lending institutions have been obligated (for loans closed after July '99) to cancel Private Mortgage Insurance (PMI) at the point the mortgage balance gets below 78% of the purchase price, they do not have to take similar action if the borrower's equity is more than 22%.
 (This law does not cover a number of higher risk mortgages.)
 The good news is that you can request cancelation of your PMI yourself (for your loan that closed past July '99), no matter the original price of purchase, when the equity reaches twenty percent.

-Study your statements often.
-Also stay aware of what other homes are being sold for in your neighborhood.
-Unfortunately, if you have a new mortgage loan - five years or fewer, you likely haven't been able to pay very much of the principal: you are paying mostly interest.
+Familiarize yourself with your mortgage statements to keep your eye on principal payments.
+Pay attention to the prices of other homes in your neighborhood.
+Unfortunately, if you have a recent loan - five years or fewer, you likely haven't been able to pay a lot of the principal: you are paying mostly interest.

-Alternative Mortgage Group can answer questions about PMI and many others.
-Call us at 561-395-4264.
+At Alternative Mortgage Group, we answer questions about PMI every day.
+Give us a call at 561-395-4264.